hafaio/repub/README.md

   2. support for alternate formats (like markdown)
 - [ ] **pin input** - the current pin field could be a little more visually similar to the way it's copied.
-- [ ] **remove scripting** - Ideally we can do everything with `pageCapture`
-  and so don't need to run scripts in the tab, potentially allowing us to remove activeTab.